Eduard Profittlich: Beatification

 On 30 January 2002, the Bishops' Conference of the Russian Federation initiated the beatification process for Profittlich along with 15 others.
 After the Congregation for the Causes of Saints granted the nihil obstat on 30 May 2003 an ecclesiastical procedure was opened in Saint Petersburg for his beatification.
 In March 2019, the beatification documents reached the Congregation in Rome and were validated on 12 June 2020.

 In December 2024, Pope Francis acknowledged Profittlich's martyrdom.

-The beatification mass of Archbishop Eduard Profittlich, S.J. took place in Tallinn's Freedom Square on 6 September 2025.
-The beatification was the first of its kind in the country, officially recognizing Archbishop Profittlich as a martyr.
+Eduard Profittlich's beatification took place at a solemn Mass celebrated in Tallinn's Freedom Square on 6 September 2025.
+The beatification was the first of its kind in the country, officially recognizing him as a martyr.

-Cardinal Christoph Schönborn of Vienna performed the beatification as the Pope's representative, Cardinal Stanislaw Dziwisz of Krakow, Archbishop Georg Gänswein, Apostolic Nuncio to the Baltic States, Philippe Jourdan, Bishop of Tallinn, and Stephan Ackermann, Bishop of Trier, all joined him in saying mass.
+Cardinal Christoph Schönborn of Vienna presided over the beatification as the Pope's representative, while Cardinal Stanislaw Dziwisz of Krakow, Archbishop Georg Gänswein, Apostolic Nuncio to the Baltic States, Philippe Jourdan, Bishop of Tallinn, and Stephan Ackermann, Bishop of Trier, all concelebrated the Mass.